UoM2021-CSC402-Team15/foititopoli/README.md

 ## General info
 4th Semester Team Project
-Software Technology course at the University of Macedonia
+Software Engineering course at the University of Macedonia

 Foititopoli is a variation of the classic board game Monopoly where the player takes the role of a student in the university.